dj1411/GardenJournal/www/artifacts/test_journal.md

 # context menu
 - right click on a journal entry, a pop up menu should be displayed
 - test different combinations using different logs and different plants
+- clicking outside or escape key should hide it